 - Internet Home Page: The Culpeper SWCD maintains and regularly updates a web site with information about the District, our programs and educational activities plus links to other informative and educational websites at www.culpeperswcd.org. - Quarterly Newsletter: The seasonal 12-page newsletter is sent to all landowners in our member counties that receive land use tax benefits. - Newspaper Articles: The District routinely submits articles to local newspapers on educational events, conservation news and various BMP programs available throughout the District. - Display Booth: The Culpeper SWCD maintains a mobile display of District programs and accomplishments.
 We take these exhibits to agriculture-expo events, educational conferences and annual meetings.
 Conservation publications are offered to the public free-of-charge. - Literature racks: Racks with conservation related brochures are in county libraries and planning offices. - Community events: District staff attend community events ranging from farm tours, farmer education programs, STEM/STEAM nights at local schools and other events when requested.

-College Scholarships: Three students from the Culpeper District were awarded \$1,500 academic scholarships based on academic standing, demonstrated interest in conservation, leadership and involvement.
-For 2019, the District chose to recognize Culpeper County resident Cassandra Patton as our top candidate with the John H. Boldridge Academic Scholarship.
+College Scholarships: Three students from the Culpeper District were awarded \$2,000 academic scholarships based on academic standing, demonstrated interest in conservation, leadership and involvement.